MartianZoo/solarnet/docs/syntax.md

 As with other PETS elements, any part can be surrounded by a `PROD[...]` block.
-Inside that block, only types extending `StandardResource` are affected; for example, `Heat<Player2>` is transformed into `Production<Player2, Heat.CLASS>`.
+Inside that block, only types extending `StandardResource` are affected; for example, `Heat<Player2>` is transformed into `Production<Player2, Class<Heat>>`.
 This transformation is done because it makes cards easier to write, easier to render in the official one-prod-box-only style, and because one single card (Robotic Workforce) needs production blocks to be discretely identifiable.